Frequently Asked Questions

 1. What speed enforcement threshold do you apply?

-This means that there is official leeway given to motorists exceeding the speed limit— 10% + 2mph over the posted speed limit.
-All Partnerships have a commitment to reach these threshold enforcement limits.
-NO Partnership area enforces below these limits.
-These enforcement guidelines are there to make sure people don’t drive around looking at their speedometer instead of concentrating on the road.
+We do not give this out to the public, however the NPCC guidelines is 10% plus 2 over the posted speed limit.
+All forces have a commitment to reach these threshold enforcement limits.
+NO forces enforce below these limits.
+These enforcement guidelines are there to make sure people do not drive around looking at their speedometer instead of concentrating on the road.

 2. What happens if I return the Notice of Intended Prosecution unsigned?